copot-jari/payung-event-editor/README.md

 - [x] Relational line is drawn incorrectly if zoom changes from default
 - [x] Scene, dialogues et cetera is not saved when saving db
 - [ ] SFX must be readded each time user edits detail sprite
-- [ ] Sometimes the line goes off
+- [X] Sometimes the line goes off
-- [ ] Drag connection doesn't work
+- [X] Drag connection doesn't work
-- [ ] WHen a sprite is deleted it cannot be added back until two scenes is focued and unfocused
+- [ ] When a sprite is deleted it cannot be added back until two scenes is focued and unfocused
+- [ ] After deleting a scene, all existing scenes are normal but adding a new scene causes it to no be able to be connected

 ## Features
 Todo List: